WKNGAP/uukanshu-extractor/README.md

 # uukanshu-extractor
 Extractor Novel form uukanshu
-This program is designed to get novel from uukanshu and converted into tranditional Chinese.
+This program is designed to get novel from uukanshu and convert it into tranditional Chinese.